Applications for the RN to BSN program may be found here. The deadline for the Spring 2016 Semester is September 10, 2015!

 admitted twice a year and can begin the program in either January or August.

 The coursework is entirely online, including online Orientation.
-Students are also required to complete two clinical course rotations.
-Clinical requirements may be met in your local area with approval from clinical instructors.
+Students are also required to complete two practicum/clinical course rotations.
+Practicum/clinical requirements may be met in your local area with approval from clinical instructors.

 - First Step - Transcript Evaluation